palomachain/compass-evm/README.md

 Usage example:

-- You send 25 DAI to the Turnstone contract, specifying which address on the Paloma chain should recieve the syntehtic DAI.
+- You send 25 DAI to the Compass-EVM contract, specifying which address on the Paloma chain should recieve the syntehtic DAI.
-- Validators on the Paloma chain see that this has happened and mint 25 synthetic DAI for the address you specified on the Paloma chain.
+- Validators on the Paloma blockchain see that this has happened and mint 25 synthetic DAI for the address you specified on the Paloma chain.
 - You send the 25 synthetic DAI to Jim on the Paloma chain.
-- Jim sends the synthetic DAI to Turnstone module on the Paloma chain, specifying which Ethereum address should receive it.
+- Jim sends the synthetic DAI to Turnstone module on the Paloma blockchain, specifying which Ethereum address should receive it.
-- The Paloma validators burn the synthetic DAI on the Paloma chain and unlock 25 DAI for Jim on Ethereum
+- The Paloma validators burn the synthetic DAI on the Paloma blockchain and unlock 25 DAI for Jim on Ethereum

 ## Security model

-The Turnstone contract is basically a multisig with a few tweaks.
-Even though it is designed to be used with a consensus process on Paloma, the Turnstone contract itself encodes nothing about this consensus process.
+The Compass-EVM contract is basically a validator-set multisig with a few tweaks.
+Even though it is designed to be used with a consensus process on Paloma, the Compass-EVM contract itself encodes nothing about this consensus process.
 There are three main operations- update_valset, submit_logic_call.
 - update_valset updates the signers on the multisig, and their relative powers.
-This mirrors the validator set on the Paloma chain, so that all the Paloma validators are signers, in proportion to their staking power on the Paloma chain.
+This mirrors the validator set on the Paloma blockchain, so that all the Paloma validators are signers, in proportion to their staking power on the Paloma chain.
 An update_valset transaction must be signed by 2/3's of the current valset to be accepted.
 - submit_logic_call is used to submit a arbitrary transactions to another smart contract.
 The logic call must be signed by 2/3's of the current valset.

 ### update_valset